mlyizhang/mlyizhang.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Lecturer of computer science at the Yangzhou University (扬州大学).
 I graduated with a PhD in computer science from Jilin University in  2020.
 I am also a PostDoc at ISTIC（中信所）, BeiJing, China.

 My research interests include Clustering algorithms, and its applications in different fields.

+Email： wyzhang_new@sina.com
 ## NEWs and Update
 11/12/2022: One paper was decision in process by ***Pattern Recognition***